 A chapter in a book about fishery management [Note 4] offers another factor for the sardine collapse: the innate behavior of the fish.
 Sardines are a schooling fish, meaning that they travel together in large numbers.
 This behavior was probably evolved as a defense against predators: a fast-moving mass of individuals causes confusion and protects those on the inside of the school from a marauding shark or swordfish.
 But against fishing nets and sonar, it’s not so helpful.
 It takes a lot less effort to find and catch fish when they are all clumped together in a school than when they are spread across miles of open ocean.

-Considering the world supply of sardines, the picture is fairly bright, with the fish having a “Best Choice” rating from the Monterey Bay Aquarium’s Seafood Watch Program, but Atlantic sardines getting an “Avoid” rating (because of poor fishery management).
+Considering the world supply of sardines, the picture is somewhat cloudy, with the Pacific sardines having a “Best Choice” rating from the Monterey Bay Aquarium’s Seafood Watch Program, but Atlantic sardines getting an “Avoid” rating (because of poor fishery management).

 Notes on the sources

 Note 1: One source that I consulted (I can’t remember which one) said that the Pacific coast sardine catch accounted for something like 25% of the total seafood catch in the U.S. in the 1940s.

 Note 2: Catch data for 1916-17 to 1962-63 from the Proceedings of the California Academy Of Sciences, Vol 34 (1966-67) and data for 1963-64 to 1967-68 from Resource Management and Environmental Uncertainty (full citation below).